 More and more ecommerce customers are seeking and expecting new and improved buying experiences.
 Online customers are looking for greater value of convenience, options and smart purchases based on their preferences.
 Leading ecommerce merchants are keen to align with customer lifestyle, product and pricing options.
 In response, leading ecommerce merchants are offering products and services as a subscription designed to meet the customer demand.
 It’s a welcome trend as online merchants build more valued business models based on recurring billing payments with optional setup fees, free trials and expiration times.
+But, this new type of business model needs a new way of looking and measuring the success of the business.
+Enter: Subscription Metrics.
+This guide will cover the top subscription metrics you should be measuring to track the health of your ecommerce business.

 With subscription metrics, the goal is to track the set of metrics that will help you develop long-term relationships with customers that will build a stream of predictable revenue.
 While there are numerous metrics that are worth tracking, the most critical for subscription businesses are: